Investor Terms and Conditions

 6.2 Each Investor’s Platform Account will be held and administered by a regulated “Custodian” as a client money account.
 At present, the Custodian for the Platform Accounts is Goji Financial Services Limited, a limited company with registration number 10234133, having its registered office at 133 Whitechapel High Street, London, E1 7QA, which is authorised and regulated by the Financial Conduct Authority (FRN: 805323) (“Goji”).

-6.3 To facilitate payments by debit card, SF uses Global Custodial Services Ltd (“GCS”), a company incorporated in England and Wales under Company Number: 08321940, having its registered office situated at The Old Barn, Oasts Business Village, Red Hill, Wateringbury, Kent, England ME18 5NN and which is authorised and regulated by the Financial Conduct Authority (FRN: 595875).
+6.3 To facilitate payments for an investee company’s own private funding round or by debit card, SF uses a company from the GC Partners Group Ltd – Global Currency Exchange Network Limited (“GCEN“), a company incorporated in England and Wales under Company Number: 04765786, having its registered office situated at 100 Bond Street, London, England W1S 1SP and which is authorised and regulated by the Financial Conduct Authority (FRN: 504346).

-6.4 If an Investor chooses to make a debit card payment, they will be directed to the site of GCS to make the payment.
-GCS will act as Custodian for any money collected by debit card, until the funds clear and are transferred to the Investor’s Platform Account.
+6.4 If an Investor chooses to invest in the investee company’s own private funding round or make a debit card payment, they will be directed to the site of GCEN to make the payment.
+GCEN will act as Custodian for any money collected by debit card, until the funds clear and are transferred to the Investor’s Platform Account, if applicable.

-6.4 By accepting these Terms and Conditions, the Investor appoints the Custodians to hold any monies paid by debit card, and/or paid into their Platform Account, including funds deposited to make an investment and money paid to the Investor by the issuer of the investment.
+6.5 By accepting these Terms and Conditions, the Investor appoints the Custodians to hold any monies paid into any private round or by debit card, and/or paid into their Platform Account where applicable, including funds deposited to make an investment and money paid to the Investor by the issuer of the investment.
 No interest is payable on money held by the Custodians and no fees are charged in respect of establishing the accounts.

 7.1 The Investor acknowledges that SF approves each funding campaign as a financial promotion but does not provide advice or any form of recommendation regarding the suitability or quality of any investment in any Investee.
 The Investor acknowledges that the approval of the Campaign as a financial promotion by SF is not an indication of approval of the Campaign generally, and the Investor confirms that it shall take no inference from or make any reference to the same.